Jellyneo

 You have the choice to upgrade either your handle or mop once every cycle around the Hall.
 That means every time you pass the statue of King Altador, you can upgrade one of them.
 Both of them have only two upgrades each, however, so after you've gotten all four, you can't upgrade anymore.

-Upgraded mop heads increase cleaning power but vary in area of effect (meaning you have to aim more carefully to hit petpets, otherwise you won't clean them up as much).
+Upgraded mop heads increase cleaning power but vary in area of effect, meaning you have to aim more carefully to hit petpets.
 When you've fully upgraded them, the left option widens the area of effect but lowers your cleaning power.
 The option on the right beefs up your cleaning power but decreases your area of effect.
 The middle option is a fair balance of the two abilities.

 Power-Ups